About the scheme

 What action is required

-Register your contact details with DVS so you can receive the latest information on the scheme and receive invites to engagement events.
+firstname.lastname@example.org to receive the latest information and invites to engagement events.